Skip to main content

 To deliver custom Tekton pipelines to the cluster, follow these steps:

-1. Clone the forked repository with add-ons and make the following changes.
+1. Clone the private repository with add-ons and make the following changes.
 In the clusters/core/apps/values.yaml file, set the repoUrl and namespace fields to specify the Git URL of the tekton-custom-pipelines repository and the namespace where the KubeRocketCI platform is deployed.
 Also, set the kuberocketci-pipelines.enabled field to true to enable the deployment of the tekton-custom-pipelines Argo CD Application:

 kuberocketci-pipelines: